- What are Great Bear’s hours of operation?

 - Does Great Bear sell Gift Cards?

 Gift Cards are available at Guest Services for any amount and they never expire.
 They are valid for anything at Great Bear including tickets, food and retail items.
-They may also be purchased online in $20 increments at greatbearpark.com/rates-passes and will be sent in the mail.
+They may also be purchased online at greatbearpark.com/gift-cards and will be sent in the mail.

 Money may be added directly to a season pass and it functions like a normal gift card.
 Remaining balances at the end of the season will transfer to the next season.
 Money may be added to a pass over the phone with a credit card number.
 Gift cards may not be redeemed for cash.